-I love autumn; discovering nature’s bounty at its best and seeing the beautiful, colourful spectacle of the tree leaves turning.
+I love autumn when you can discover nature’s bounty at its best and see the beautiful, colourful spectacle of the tree leaves turning.
+Whilst it’s happening very late this year, it is now underway.

 Autumn walks